bazilinskyy/coupled-sim/README.md

 ```

 ## Byte to csv converter
-The coupled-sim has a GUI which allows one to manually select the file to convert from byte to csv.
+The coupled-sim has a GUI which allows one to manually select the file to convert from byte to CSV.
 However, if one wants to
 convert all the files in one go, the *worldlogging* script needs to be adapted.
-The actual code to convert from byte to csv
+The actual code to convert from byte to CSV
 is already there.
 So all we need to do is to implement an option to not use the GUI and convert all the files from the folder
 *ExperimentLogs*.